istio/istio.io/content/docs/tasks/traffic-management/request-routing/index.md

 > This task uses the new [v1alpha3 traffic management API](/blog/2018/v1alpha3-routing/).
 The old API has been deprecated and will be removed in the next Istio release.
 If you need to use the old version, follow the docs [here](https://archive.istio.io/v0.7/docs/tasks/traffic-management/).

-This task shows you how to configure dynamic request routing based on weights and HTTP headers.
+This task shows you how to route requests dynamically to multiple versions of a microservice.

 ## Before you begin